Tauwasser/GBCartFlasher/README.md

 # Interface for Nintendo® Game Boy® Cartridges

-This is the host software for the Game Boy Cart Flasher, which was originally developed during 2005–2007 by Polish Game Boy enthusiasts Kraku & Chroost.
+This is the host software for the Game Boy Cart Flasher, which was originally developed during 2005–2007 by Polish Game Boy enthusiasts Kraku & Chroost and ported to MacOS by Michael J. "Bazz" Bazzinotti.

 For a reimplementation of the microcontroller firmware for the USB model in the C programming language, check out the master branch *master*.